jkordani/javad-tool/README.txt

-This library provides helper functions for accessing a javad device over a stream, and provides an example about how to consume one of the binary messages that the unit can send.
+This library provides helper functions for accessing a javad device over a stream, and provides an example about how to consume one of the binary messages that the unit can send
+.

+Now supports starting/stopping/downloading log files!

+I've also added a wrapper for starting and stopping the positoin averaging process

 If using ccl, there is a convenience function for opening a socket and logging into the javad unit in java-connect.  otherwise bring your own socket.
 I'll get around to learning usocket some day....